What Fee to Charge for Freelance Work

 Assumptions and Expectations

-If you’re not familiar with the concept of making a profit, then I recommend reading up on it.
-In my view, it’s important to make profit, even when you’re setting out as a freelance.
+If you're not familiar with the concept of profit, then I recommend reading Making a Profit, below.

 Considerations Before You Set Your Rate